Failing to Stop and Report a Road Accident Solicitors

 The Requirement to Report the Road Traffic Accident to The Police

-Sentence for Fail to Stop / Fail to Report an Accident
+Sentence for Failing to Stop and Report an Accident

-The offence of Fail to Stop / Fail to Report an Accident is a ‘Summary Only’ offence, which means that the case would be heard in the Magistrates’ Court.
+The offence of Fail to Stop / Failing to Stop and Report an Accident is a ‘Summary Only’ offence, which means that the case would be heard in the Magistrates’ Court.

 If a person is convicted following a Trial or if they plead guilty, the Magistrates’ Court has the power to impose a custodial (imprisonment) sentence of up to 6 months, can disqualify from driving for up to 12 months and impose a fine of an unlimited amount.